sygic-travel/apple-sdk/Documentation/content_pages/Persistence and Caching.md

-# Caching
+# Persistence & Caching

 ## General

-All the cached stuff is held _session-only_ – that means it's not persistent and not available the next time the application initializes the kit.
+All the cached stuff is held _session-only_ (unless otherwise stated) – that means it's not persistent and not available the next time the application initializes the kit.

 ## Places